ukparliament/weeknotes.data-search/2018/37/index.md

 ### About that

 As we've been building out the new data platform, we've prioritised the use of open standards.
 So our data storage layer is a [triple store](https://en.wikipedia.org/wiki/Triplestore) with a [SPARQL](https://en.wikipedia.org/wiki/SPARQL) access layer.
-It means every time you request a page on the new website, the web application queries the data platform with a pre-canned SPARQL query, gets back some data and renders a page.
+This means every time you request a page on the new website, the web application queries the data platform with a pre-canned SPARQL query, gets back some data and renders a page.
 To oversimplify things.

 We've also taken the approach that our website is our API.
 Or at least that data views should be available to match every page type.
 Try browsing [beta.parliament.uk](https://beta.parliament.uk/), view the page source and check out the [rel-alternate](http://microformats.org/wiki/rel-alternate) links.
 Truly beautiful.
 Brings tears to your eyes.
 We think.
+It's been a very emotional week.

 The problem with this pattern is that it limits us to building the things we think of and have time for.
 As the graph of data expands, new ways of querying it become possible.
-And somebody, somewhere out there might want to query across the data in a way that we haven't exposed as a URL on the website.
+And somebody somewhere out there might want to query across the data in a way that we haven’t exposed as a URL on the website.
 The word librarian springs to mind here.

 So rather than restricting data access to pre-canned SPARQL queries and rather than restricting access to people inside Parliament, we now have a public SPARQL endpoint.
-Which means that anyone, anywhere can query our data in any way they find useful.
+Which means that anyone anywhere can query our data in any way they find useful.
 And if we find common patterns we can roll them back into the website.

 Team:Samu have been beavering away at this for a while, and [announced it on Wednesday](https://twitter.com/langsamu/status/1039950343088615425).
 Samu [encourages people to give it a try and kick its tyres](https://twitter.com/langsamu/status/1039950348901916674).
 For now, queries time out after 5 seconds and are rate limited to 10 per second per IP address.
 So no matter how ham-fisted you are, you can't do too much damage.
 Give it a whirl.
 [Let us know](mailto:data@parliament.uk) what you think.